 Scroll to the bottom for a one-question TOG match quiz.

 WHAT IS TOG?

-TOG is a unit of measure of thermal insulation used in the textile trade.
+TOG is a unit of measure of thermal insulation in a garment.
 The British "TOG" value is the international standard measurement of a blanket's thermal effectiveness (how well it keeps you warm).
-In US, clothing insulation is often measured in 'clo' and you often see this value in adult sleeping bags.
+The higher the TOG, the higher the insulation.
+The lower the TOG, the lower the insulation.

 To figure out which TOG rating sleeping bag would be appropriate for your baby, simply figure out the temperature of your baby’s bedroom.